 Common Pests & Plant Diseases

-In addition to root rot from overwatering, orchids also can become afflicted with various fungal diseases, phytophthora (black spots on leaves), botrytis, leaf algae, and petal blight.
+In addition to root rot from overwatering, orchids can also be afflicted with various fungal diseases, most often orchid root rot, phytophthora (black spots on leaves), botrytis, leaf algae, and petal blight.

 How to Get a Phalaenopsis Orchid to Bloom and Rebloom

 In the wild, Phalaenopsis orchids only bloom once a year.
-But indoors, you can get them to bloom every six months with a few simple steps.
+But indoors, you can get them to rebloom every six months with a few simple steps.

 Common Problems with Phalaenopsis